 The team made clear it acknowledged the verdict, which established the Woking squad did not meet the required criteria for the right of review to be accepted.

-In the statement, McLaren reiterated its stance that the initial outcome of the investigation into Norris' overtake on Max Verstappen at the Circuit of the Americas was incorrect - and that it will "continue to work closely with the FIA to further understand how teams can constructively challenge decisions" that lead to wrong decisions.
+In the statement, McLaren reiterated its stance that the initial outcome of the investigation into Norris' overtake on Max Verstappen at the Circuit of the Americas was incorrect - and that it will "continue to work closely with the FIA to further understand how teams can constructively challenge decisions" that lead to wrong outcomes.

 The stewards - as well as McLaren and Red Bull - did highlight the "high bar" set to have a right of review successfully considered.